Sait-Nuri/System-Programming/README.md

 These files are my System Programming ( CSE 244 ) assignments.

-<strong>Note: Certainly, these homeworks include a lot bugs.
+<strong>Note: Certainly, these homeworks have lots of bugs.